JerryTong-GH/SCADR/README.md

 - **Data Transformation**: SCADR includes commonly used algorithms for data transformation such as PCA, t-SNE, UMAP, and bi-exp scaling, improving visualization and interpretation of variant-specific signaling signatures in flow cytometry data with a wide dynamic range.

 ## Installation (to be done)
+System Requirements and Installation Instructions for SCADR

-SCADR requires MatLab with > 2022b version.
-The software might be able to run on older versions but integrity of the software cannot be ensured.
+SCADR requires MATLAB version 2022b or later.
+While the software may run on older versions, we cannot guarantee full functionality or integrity in those environments.

-The following list of add-on library need to be installed before the installation of the program itself.
-These can be found in the add-on tab in MatLab and all library used in the software are free to be installed.
+Before installing SCADR, please ensure that the following MATLAB add-on toolboxes are installed.
+These can be downloaded for free via the Add-On Explorer within MATLAB:

-- Curve Fitting Toolbox (ver.
-22.2 or newer)
+Curve Fitting Toolbox (v22.2 or newer)

-- Data Acquisition Toolbox (ver.
-22.2 or newer)
+Data Acquisition Toolbox (v22.2 or newer)

-- Image Processing Toolbox (ver.
-22.2 or newer)
+Image Processing Toolbox (v22.2 or newer)

-- Mapping Toolbox (ver.
-22.2 or newer)
+Mapping Toolbox (v22.2 or newer)

-- Statistics and Machine Learning Toolbox (ver.
-22.2 or newer)
+Statistics and Machine Learning Toolbox (v22.2 or newer)

-The installation file can be found in App Installation File directory from the main page.
-Follow the instructions on screen to complete the installation.
+The SCADR installation file is located in the App Installation File directory on the main page.
+Follow the on-screen prompts to complete the installation process.

-Default installations include the first dataset used for the paper "Multiplex phosphoflow analysis with a single-cell dosage response platform (SCADR) facilitates deciphering lipid and protein phosphatase – dependent PTEN functions".
-Some of the results in the paper are listed in the demo section.
+By default, SCADR includes the dataset used in the publication:
+“Multiplex phosphoflow analysis with a single-cell dosage response platform (SCADR) facilitates deciphering lipid and protein phosphatase–dependent PTEN functions.”
+Several figures from this study are available in the Demo section for reference.
 ## Pull Request and Usage

 Pull requests are welcome.
 Please report bugs, as we're still refining this library over time.